kermorvant/ml/naivebayes_text.md

 ## Mutlinomial Naive Bayes classifier

 The *Multinomial Naive Bayes* classifier is a statistical classifier that can be used for document classification.
 This classifier estimates for each class, the probability that a given word appears in a document from this class.
 For example, in a news article about sport, the word `player` is more likely to appear than the word `profit`.
 The probablities are estimated simply by counting for each class the number of times each words appears.
-For more details on the Multinomial Naive Bayes, see [the wikipedia article on Naive Bayes classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier#Document_classification) or the [scikit-learn documentation](http://scikit-learn.org/stable/modules/naive_bayes.html)
+For more details on the Multinomial Naive Bayes,  the [scikit-learn documentation](http://scikit-learn.org/stable/modules/naive_bayes.html)

-**Question 3**:
+**Question**:

 > * Train a multinomial Naive Bayes classifier on the dataset LeMonde.
 Find the best values for the parameters  `max_features` and `alpha`.
 Report the train/valid/test error rates.